|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Washington was founded in 1790 when the District of Columbia was formed.
 The City of Washington was a a separate municipality until absorbed by the District of Columbia in 1871.

 The first water system in Washington was built in 1802 and distributed water from a spring on C street in Square 490 to Woodward's Tavern and several houses.
 In 1808, the Washington City Council authorized inhabitants of squares 460 and 461 to convey water from C street to the Pennsylvania avenue, and later that year the city authorized an appropriation of $600 "for the erection of pumps and sinking of wells and conveyance of water in pipes."
+A fountain in John Marshall Park commemorates this City Spring, as shown in the following pictures.
 This system served several hotels and buildings in the area for many years, with the general area shown on this 1887 map.

 Several other small water system were built in the city and iron pipes were first used in 1824.

 Water was also delivered to the U.S. Capitol building in 1833 from Smith Springs, which is now the site of McMillan Reservoir.
-Water from Smith Spring (a branch of Tiber Creek) was extended to the White House by 1850, primarily for fire protection.
+Water from this spring (a branch of Tiber Creek) was extended to the White House by 1850, primarily for fire protection.
 This 1887 map shows the location of the spring (then located inside the reservoir) and the pipe to the Capitol.

 The need for a better water supply was recognized by Washington's mayor William Winston Seaton, whose 1849 annual address recommended "bringing the water of the Potomac from the Great Falls into the city."
 The City of Washington Common Council petitioned Congress to provide $1,500 to fund a study, but after this was voted down the requested sum was reduced to $500 and included in the appropriations bill for 1851.
 The council voted to provided an additional $1,000.
 The subsequent study was undertaken by Colonel George W. Hughes of the Topographical Engineers, and while this was underway President Millard Fillmore included a call for a better water supply in his December 1850 address to Congress.
 Hughes' 1851 report recommended taking water from Rock Creek, which began a debate that was accelerated after a December 1851 fire destroyed the Library of Congress, burning 35,000 books, thousands of manuscripts, paintings by Gilbert Stuart and John Trumbell and others.
 The fire, and the inability to control its ravages, brought to a head the obvious and long recognized but ignored need for a good source of water for the city.
 Congress included $5,000 in the 1853 appropriations for a more through study, which was originally assigned to Captain Frederic W. Smith but after his untimely death the assignment was given to Engineer Lieutenant Montgomery C. Meigs.
 His 1853 report recommended taking water from the Great Falls of the Potomac, and this recommendation was accepted by President Fillmore and forwarded to Congress, which included $100,000 in the 1854 appropriations bill.
 Meigs was assigned the task of building the aqueduct, which he undertook with great vigor.

-A Worthington water pressure engine powered by aqueduct water pumped water to a reservoir serving higher elevations in Georgetown starting in November, 1859.
-The engine was located in the west abutement of the Pennsylvania Avenue bridge over Rock Creek and ran until 1876 when it was worn out and replaced with a Knowles steam engine.
+A Worthington water pressure engine powered by aqueduct water pumped water to the Georgetown high-service reservoir starting in November, 1859.
+The engine was located in the west abutment of the Pennsylvania Avenue bridge over Rock Creek and ran until 1876 when it was worn out and replaced with a Knowles steam engine.

 Meigs had recognized that unfiltered river water would not be suitable for drinking or cooking, but found existing large-scale filtering technology to be unsuitable and therefore recommended that individual consumers install filters.
 Filtering of the entire water supply was finally accomplished in 1905,